 The ulcer may bleed or produce a contagious fluid that can spread bacteria during oral, anal, or vaginal intercourse.
-Chancroid may also spread from skin-to-skin contact with an infected person.
+Chancroid may also spread from skin-to-skin contact with a contagious person.

 If you’re sexually active, you may be at risk for chancroid.
-If you travel to or live in a country that’s lacking in certain resources, you may be more at risk than people who live in places with abundant resources.
-These resources include:
+If you travel to or live in a country where the condition is more common, you may be more at risk.